vcolavin/blog/content/blog/2022/shortcuts/index.md

 description: "They're not critical, but they're extremely useful"
 ---

 For most developers, the practice of software development is, at a basic level, typing.
-There are alternative ways of interacting with the computer, such as voice recognition software, which can be especially useful for disabled people.
-I am not an expert in that, so I will focus on the keyboard.
+There are other ways of interacting with the computer, such as voice recognition software, which can be especially useful for disabled people.
+I am not an expert in that, though, so I will focus on the keyboard.

-So while programming _is_ typing, typing is not most the _point_ of programming.
+So while programming _is_ typing, typing is not the _point_ of programming.
 As such, many developers learn to interact efficiently with computers via keyboard shortcuts, bypassing the mouse as much as possible.
 This may seem like a marginal and pointless task at first (it did to me!), but building flow and fluency with the medium becomes more valuable over time.

 If you are a new programmer, do not try to learn and incorporate all of these at once!
 It took years for me to add these to my repertoire, and I am still learning.